About

 Staff and Board

-The Sachs Program is directed by John McInerney, with support from Chloe Reison and Tamara Suber.
-The Sachs Program operates independently under the Provost’s Office.
-It receives counsel and guidance from an advisory board comprised of standing faculty and select arts leaders at Penn.
+The Sachs Program for Arts Innovation is directed by John McInerney, with staffed support by Chloe Reison and Elizabeth Shaw.
+The Sachs Program operates independently under the University of Pennsylvania Vice Provost for the Arts.
+It receives counsel and guidance from an advisory board of standing faculty and select arts leaders at Penn.

 Sachs Program Staff